-In December 2019, an outbreak of a novel strain of coronavirus (COVID-19) was reported in Wuhan, China.
-On March 11, 2020, the World Health Organization characterized the global spread of COVID-19 as a pandemic.
-In an effort to slow the spread of the virus, the United States and many other countries around the world imposed restrictions on non-essential work activities, travel and mass gatherings.
-Although these restrictions have been eased in some areas, it is not known whether these lockdowns and other restrictions will be reintroduced, especially in light of the uncertainty regarding cases in the United States, including the impact of the Delta variant, when they will end or the ultimate impact these unprecedented actions will have on the Company's financial condition and prospects.
+The COVID-19 global pandemic has had and may continue to have a serious adverse impact on the global economy and may adversely affect the Company's business operations.
+It is impossible to predict the effect and ultimate impact of the COVID-19 pandemic, as the situation is continually evolving and different variants and sub-variants of COVID-19 continue to emerge.
+The COVID-19 pandemic may continue to disrupt the global supply chain and may cause disruptions to the Company's operations, financial condition and prospects.
 At the present time, the Company's business activities have been largely unaffected by COVID-19 restrictions as the Company's workforce is comprised solely of independent contractors who are able to perform their duties remotely.
-However, these restrictions may impact the third parties who are responsible for obtaining final approval of and manufacturing product candidates for which the Company shares the right to receive licensing fees, milestone payments and royalty revenues.
+However, COVID-19, including the various containment measures put into place across the globe, may impact the third parties who are responsible for obtaining final approval of and manufacturing product candidates for which the Company shares the right to receive licensing fees, milestone payments and royalty revenues.
 If those third parties are required to curtail their business activities for a significant time, or if global supply chain disruptions impact their ability to procure needed resources, raw materials or components, the Company's right to receive licensing fees, milestone payments or royalties could be materially and adversely affected.
-Additionally, the development timeline for product candidates being developed by third parties that are pending FDA or other regulatory approval could be delayed if the agency is required to shift resources to the review and approval of candidates for treatment of COVID-19.
-In addition, the effects of the COVID-19 pandemic, including the current global challenges, may negatively impact the Company's search for a business acquisition or investment, as well as negatively impacting the business and/or results of operations of any target business which the Company acquires or in which it invests.
+Additionally, the development timeline for product candidates being developed by third parties that are pending before the FDA or other regulatory approval could be delayed if the agency is required to shift resources to the review and approval of candidates for treatment of COVID-19.
+In addition, the effects of the COVID-19 pandemic may negatively impact the Company's search for a target company, as well as the business and/or results of operations of any target business that the Company acquires or in which the Company invests.